felixreichenbach/teleop-react/README.md

 # React Tele-operation Example

-This example project allows you to stream a video from a Viam Rover and control its movements with your keyboard or mouse.
+This example project allows you to connect to a running Viam RDK and display real time sensor data directly from a machine as well as access historic data stored in the Viam cloud platform through a single authenticated client application.

 ## Setup